-Subscripts "ai" are for rays going from air to ice (e.g.; $\mu{ai} = n{air}/n{ice}$), while subscripts "ia" are from ice to air (e.g.; $\mu{ia} = n{ice}/n{air}$).
+Subscripts "ai" are for rays going from air to ice (e.g., $\mu{ai} = n{air}/n{ice}$), while subscripts "ia" are from ice to air (e.g., $\mu{ia} = n{ice}/n{air}$).

 A spreadsheet can be used with a large number of evenly spaced values of β to simulate the superposition of rays from a large number of randomly-rotated ice plates.
-The resulting locus of output viewing angles traces the circumzenith arc in Fig. 22.33.
+The resulting locus of output viewing angles traces the circumzenithal arc in Fig. 22.33.

 Eq.
-(22.17) does not include reflection of some or all of the rays from the outside of the crystal as a function of incidence angle, nor does it include the critical angle for rays already inside the crystal.
+(22.17) does not account for some ray paths that might reflect from the outside of the crystal instead of entering, nor does it include the critical angle for rays already inside the crystal.
 Thus, some of the points plotted in Fig. 22.33 might not be possible, because the sun rays corresponding to those points either cannot enter the crystal, or cannot leave it.